Finite-sample performance of the maximum likelihood estimator in logistic regression: Main results

 The proof of Theorem~\ref{thm:gaussian-well-specified} can be found in Section~\ref{sec:proof-well-gaussian} (combining results from Sections~\ref{sec:gradient-wellspec-gaussian} and~\ref{sec:hessian-gaussian}), while the scheme of proof is described in Section~\ref{sec:proof-scheme}.
 In particular, a key structural result in the analysis is Theorem~\ref{thm:hessian-gaussian}, which provides a sharp high-probability lower bound on the Hessian of the empirical risk $\wh H_n (\theta) = \nabla^2 \wh L_n (\theta)$, uniformly for $\theta$ belonging to a neighborhood of $\theta^*$ that is ``as large as possible''.

 Let us now come back to the question of existence of the MLE; as noted in the introduction, non-existence of the MLE amounts to linear separation of the dataset.
+Theorem~\ref{thm:gaussian-well-specified} implies in particular that if $n \geq 2 c_1 \b d$, then

+which provides an optimal quantitative estimate of the probability of existence of the MLE in the regime $n \gg \b d$.

+This complements existing results on linear separation.
+Specifically, it was recently shown by Kuchelmeister~\cite[Theorem~4]{kuchelmeister2024probability} that, for some absolute constant $c > 0$, if $n \geq c \b d$ then

+While this estimate is weaker than~\eqref{eq:mle-exists-whp} in our setting, the result~\cite[Theorem~4]{kuchelmeister2024probability} holds beyond the well-specified case (with the probability of existence of the MLE related to the misclassification error $\P (Y \innerp{\theta^*}{X} < 0)$), which makes it incomparable to~\eqref{eq:mle-exists-whp} in general.
+In addition, using the equivalence discussed in Section~\ref{sec:existing-results} between existence of the MLE and the property that $0$ does not belong to the interior of $\conv (Y_1 X_1, \dots, Y_n X_n)$, a recent result from Hayakawa, Lyons, and Oberhauser~\cite[Theorem~14]{hayakawa2023estimating} implies the following: if $n \geq c \b d$ (for some suitable universal constant $c$), then

-Theorem~\ref{thm:gaussian-well-specified} implies in particular that if $n \geq 2 C_1 B d$, then the probability that the MLE exists is at least $1 - \exp ( - \frac{n}{2 C_1 B})$, which is optimal by the last part of Theorem~\ref{thm:gaussian-well-specified}.
-This can be seen as a quantitative version of the convergence to $1$ in the phase transition~\eqref{eq:phase-transition-mle} for the existence of the MLE established by Candès and Sur~\cite{candes2020phase}.
-On the other hand, if $n \ll B d$, then Theorem~\ref{thm:gaussian-well-specified} (with $t=0$) only implies that the probability of existence of the MLE is bounded away from $1$, rather than close to $0$ as in the phase transition~\eqref{eq:phase-transition-mle}.
+Now, the lower bound in~\eqref{eq:mle-exists-whp} provides a quantitative version of the convergence to $1$ in the phase transition~\eqref{eq:phase-transition-mle} from~\cite{candes2020phase} for the existence of the MLE.
+On the other hand, if $n \ll \b d$, then Theorem~\ref{thm:gaussian-well-specified} (with $t=0$) only implies that the probability of existence of the MLE is bounded away from $1$, rather than close to $0$ as in the phase transition~\eqref{eq:phase-transition-mle}.

-Theorem~\ref{thm:strong-non-existence} below shows that if $n \ll B d$, then the probability of existence of the MLE indeed approaches $0$, at a rate exponential in the dimension.
-This can be seen as a quantitative version of the convergence to $0$ in the phase transition~\eqref{eq:phase-transition-mle} from~\cite{candes2020phase}.
+Theorem~\ref{thm:strong-non-existence} below shows that if $n \ll \b d$, then the probability of existence of the MLE indeed approaches $0$, at a rate exponential in the dimension.
+This can be seen as a quantitative version of the convergence to $0$ in the phase transition~\eqref{eq:phase-transition-mle}.
 Theorem~\ref{thm:strong-non-existence} is proved in Section~\ref{sec:linear-separation}.

-\begin{theorem} Let $d\geq 53$, and assume that $X \sim \gaussdist (0, I_d)$ and that the logistic model is well-specified.
-For every $\kappa \geq 1$, if $n \leq Bd /(23000 \kappa)$ then
+\begin{theorem} Let $d\geq 70$, and assume that $X \sim \gaussdist (0, I_d)$ and that the logistic model is well-specified.
+For every $\kappa \geq 1$, if $n \leq \b d /(200 \kappa)$ then

 \end{theorem}

 Let us now discuss the interpretation of this result.